supriya-project/supriya/docs/source/developers/testing.rst

 ..  note::

-    The test examples here are in the official test suite, to ensure that they continue to work and are also therefore subject to the same formatting, linting and static-typing checks as any other code in Supriya.
-You can find them :github-blob:`here <tests/test_examples.py>`.
+    The test examples here are :si-icon:`octicons/mark-github-16`
+    :github-blob:`in the official test suite <tests/test_examples.py>`, which ensures that they continue to work and are subject to the same formatting, linting and static-typing checks as any other code in Supriya.

 Some philosophy
 ```````````````